Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Methods

 According \cite{Horton,MolenberghsHandbook,peng2008} MI is essentially based on three stages: imputation, analysis and grouping.
 In the first step, several possible values are assigned to the missing observations.
 These values are imputed according to the uncertainty associated with the model underlying the missing data.
 The number of imputations does not have to be very high.
 In general, sets with 5 or 10 imputations give very satisfactory results.
 In the second stage, each of these data sets, obtained by imputation, are analyzed using typical methodologies for complete data.
 In the last step, the results are pooled into a single set of parameter estimates and standard errors.

-In general, the focus is the inference of a parameter $\beta$ that characterizes a parametric model, generically denoted as $P(V|\beta)$.
-Note that $V=(Y, Z)=(X, X^{mis})$ is the vector of data and $\beta$ is a regression coefficient of interest in a typical statistic model.
-Consider $R$, like the vector of missing indicators like equation (\ref{ri}) and consider only the observed data $X$ the analyses for parameter $\beta$ requires the calculation of the posterior distribution $P(\beta|X,R)$.
+In general, the focus is the inference of a parameter $\beta$ that characterizes a parametric model, generically denoted as $P(V|\beta)$, where $V=(Y, Z)=(X, X^{mis})$.
+In the setting of multiple imputation, the analyses for parameter $\beta$ requires the calculation of the posterior distribution $P(\beta|X,R)$.
 In the MAR scenario, using conditional probability the posterior distributions could be evaluated at each of the imputed values of $X^{mis}$, as: where $m$ is the number of imputations \cite{MolenberghsHandbook, carpenter2006comparison}.

 In practice, for multiple imputation to be valid, we must include in the imputation model all the variables that are needed to ensure that the response is missing at random.
 When relevant variables are excluded, a bias in the estimates may occur.
-A practical advantage of MI is that the computational algorithm is remarkably stable, and apparently reasonable results can generally be obtained for quite large number of variables \cite{carpenter2006comparison}.
+A practical advantage of MI is that the computational algorithm of imputation is remarkably stable, and apparently reasonable results can generally be obtained even when the number of variables is high \cite{carpenter2006comparison}.
 Generally, MI is more frequently used than IPW; when the imputation model is correct, the estimates provided by MI are consistent.
-Alternatively, IPW is attractive because is simple and involves fewer modelling hypotheses.
+Alternatively, IPW is attractive because it is based on a simple idea for correcting bias, which is easily implemented with any conventional software.
+However, one of the difficulties of these methods is the fact that it is necessary to estimate the non-missing probability model.

 In summary, it can be said that MI is a simulation-based methodology, whose objective is to deal with missing data in order to obtain a valid statistical conclusion.
 This methodology has the same optimal properties as ML (see below), removing some of its limitations, and can be used with any type of data.
-In the case of MAR data, MI can obtain consistent, asymptotically efficient, and asymptotically normal estimates.
-The main limitation of this methodology is related to the fact that, due to the context of the simulation, the results can be different each time it is used, causing the same data to lead to different conclusions \cite{Bori}.
+In the case of MAR data, MI can obtain consistent, asymptotically efficient, and asymptotically normal estimates \cite{Bori, allison2001}.